-As of December 31, 2022, we had federal income tax NOLs of approximately \$91,435 and state income tax NOLs of approximately \$85,733 available to offset our future taxable income, if any, prior to consideration of annual limitations that may be imposed under Section 382 of the Code or otherwise.
+As of December 31, 2023, we had federal income tax NOLs of approximately \$139,195 and state income tax NOLs of approximately \$132,511 available to offset our future taxable income, if any, prior to consideration of annual limitations that may be imposed under Section 382 of the Code or otherwise.
 The federal NOLs will be carried forward indefinitely and the state NOLs begin expiring after 2040.
 Utilization of these NOLs depends on many factors, including our future income, which cannot be assured.
 Some of these NOLs could expire unused and be unavailable to offset our future income tax liabilities.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change" (very generally defined as a greater than 50% change, by value, in the corporation's equity ownership by certain stockholders or groups of stockholders over a rolling three-year period), the corporation's ability to use is pre-ownership change NOLs to offset its post-ownership change income may be limited.
-We are in the process of completing an analysis to determine whether the Business Combination resulted in an ownership change to determine if there is a limitation on pre-ownership NOLs.
+In 2022 and 2023, we completed an ownership change analysis pursuant to IRC Section 382 of the Code for the period from September 10, 2018 through taxable year ended December 31, 2021 and from January 1, 2022 through taxable year ended December 31, 2022 in which we determined that the Company did not experience an ownership change.
+We are in the process of completing an analysis to determine whether there was a change in ownership during the year ended December 31, 2023.
 Additionally, we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
-If it is determined that an ownership change has occurred as a result of the Business Combination or we undergo an ownership change in the future, we may be prevented from fully utilizing our NOLs existing at the time of the ownership change prior to their expiration.
 The deferred tax asset associated with the Company's federal and state net operating losses are fully offset by a valuation allowance.
 Due to the existence of the valuation allowance, future changes in the Company's unrecognized tax benefits will not impact its effective tax rate.
 To the extent we are not able to offset future taxable income with our NOLs, our net income and cash flows may be adversely affected.